-Marsh grass is the primary kind of plant life in wetlands, which also are known as marshes.
-The grass contributes to nutrient-rich sediment being deposited by restricting the flow of water in ponds, lakes and rivers.
+Marsh grass is the primary kind of plant life in the perpetually wet and swampy areas known as marshes.
+The marsh grass types contribute to nutrient-rich sediment being deposited by restricting the flow of water in ponds, lakes and rivers.
 It also helps to prevent soil erosion and supports wildlife.
 If you wish to create or restore a wetland on your property, then growing a kind of marsh grass suitable for your area can help.
 Marsh grasses are available from specialized plant nurseries.

 Assess your property.
 If the existing shoreline or wet meadow does not already include some native marsh grasses, it might be a sign that conditions are not favorable for their growth.
 Suitable conditions for growing most marsh grasses include:

 - At least six hours of direct sun exposure each day, which is termed "full sun."

 - A gradual, graded shoreline with, if applicable, a flat area in the intertidal zone, which is the area where high and low tides meet.